Understanding Carbon Emission: Definition and Impacts

 The Impact of Carbon Emission on Climate Change

-The primary source of carbon dioxide emissions is the combustion of fossil fuels such as coal, oil, and natural gas to generate electricity and power transportation.
-These emissions trap heat in the atmosphere and contribute to climate change by warming up the Earth’s surface.
-Additionally, deforestation also plays a significant role in carbon emission as the removal of trees eliminates a natural carbon sink that would normally absorb a portion of these emissions.
+The main source of carbon dioxide (CO2) emissions is the burning of fossil fuels—coal, oil, and natural gas—used to produce electricity and power transportation.
+These emissions trap heat in the atmosphere, warming the Earth’s surface.
+Deforestation also plays a major role, as cutting down trees eliminates natural carbon sinks that would otherwise absorb some of these emissions.

 Types of Carbon Emissions

-When we talk about carbon emissions, we’re referring to the release of carbon dioxide (CO2) and other greenhouse gases into the air as a result of human activities.
-These emissions trap heat in the atmosphere and contribute to global warming, which has a range of negative environmental impacts.
-There are two primary types of carbon emissions: direct and indirect emissions.
+Carbon emissions refer to the release of carbon dioxide and other greenhouse gases into the atmosphere due to human activities.
+These emissions trap heat and contribute to global warming, which has numerous environmental consequences.
+There are two primary types of carbon emissions: direct emissions and indirect emissions.

 Direct Emissions